rainergo/UASFRA-MS-KnowledgeGraph/src/models/README-models.md

     1. Extract the XBRL-data into JSON-files as described in the README-data.md file.
     2. Check if all data points can be subordinated under the currently existing Nodes (see "Ontology4.ttl"-structure above):
+        IF YOU NEED TO ADD FURTHER NODES, THEN:
-        A. If you need to add further Nodes, you need to remodel the ontolgy and create a new Ontolgy.ttl-file.
+        A. Remodel the ontolgy and create a new Ontolgy.ttl-file.
-        B. If you need to add further Nodes, you also have to adjust the "unique_node_keys" and "node_value_props" in "params.py"
+        B. Adjust the "unique_node_keys" and "node_value_props" in "params.py"
+        C. Execute the create_json_files_for_data_needed()-method to get new "data_needed"-json-files as explained above -> Continue with 3.A.
     3. If the new data can be subordinated under the currently existing Nodes, then:
         A. Check if the desired data is in the extracted JSON-file ("Adidas_2022.json", for instance)
         B. Make sure this JSON-file is stored in the folder "/src/data/JSONs/".